Muukid/muTrueType/README.md

 * "glyf" (see "Glyf table" section)

+## Safety and checks

+mutt performs checks on all data that it offers an API to process.\* This means that accessing data in tables that mutt doesn't provide an abstracted API to process is inherently unsafe; this logic also applies to subtables, such as cmap formats without API support.

+For the data that mutt does perform checks on, checks are performed on all values to ensure that they're a possibly correct value according to the specification.
+Checks are also performed to ensure that data that are interpreted as offsets in the data (such as offsets to a subtable) are within allowed ranges to provide safety against attack vectors.

+If a check finds something wrong, it will return what was wrong in the form of a `muttResult` enumerator value, usually specifying exactly what value caused an error.

+\* - mutt is currently being programmed with the intent of this being the goal by release v1.0.0, and is still in an experimental state that doesn't offer full safety checks.

+## Limitations

+### Data processing

+mutt is primarily built around processing the 9 required tables in TrueType, having an API designed for extracting data from them.
+Support for other optional tables, and tables that are given via extensions such as TrueType, may be added later, but for now, TrueType supports very little other than that.

+See the "Tables" section for more explicit information about what tables are supported and where they're used in the API.

+### Format support

+mutt, as of right now, only supports conversion of codepoints to glyph ids under format 4, which is usually provided by TrueType fonts.
+Support for other formats is planned.

+### Support for extensions such as OpenType

+mutt generally sticks to TrueType specifications, meaning that it won't be able to parse files built purely on extensions such as OpenType, with "purely" in this context meaning that it's built in such a way that it's incompatible with TrueType specifications, such as an OpenType file that doesn't define glyph data under the common "glyf" table and instead uses CFF or CFF2 formats.

+However, this doesn't mean that mutt will never be expanded to parse tables not explicitly outlined in the TrueType specification, but outlined in extensions; the file only needs to be in a TrueType wrapper and specify all of the tables required by TrueType.

 # Licensing

 mutt is licensed under public domain or MIT, whichever you prefer.
 More information is provided in the accompanying file `license.md` and at the bottom of `muTrueType.h`.